-INS data integrated over a range of low momentum transfers reveal the presence of an inelastic signal (Fig.~\ref{Fig1}(a)), similar to what was identified as a continuum of spinon excitations in \cesn~\cite{CSO_NatPhy,CSO_spinons} and \cezr~\cite{CZO_US,CZO_US_2}.
-Spectra were collected at various temperatures inside and outside of the correlated regime.
-The high temperature spectrum was subtracted from the other datasets in order to extract the imaginary part of the generalized dynamic spin susceptibility $\chi^{\prime\prime}(E)=[1-\exp(-E/{k_{B}T})]S(E)$, with $S(E)$ being the magnetic dynamical structure factor (Fig.~\ref{Fig1}(b)).
-The temperature dependence indicates that the signal rapidly decreases between 0.1~K and 0.2~K and has practically vanished at 0.4~K, consistent with the weak energy scale in the sister compounds \cesn~and \cezr.
-The band of excitations is centered around $\Delta$~=~0.024~$\pm$~0.002~meV, which is a significantly smaller energy compared to the two other cerium compounds ($\Delta$~=~0.039~$\pm$~0.003~meV in \cesn~\cite{CSO_NatPhy} and $\Delta$~$\sim$~0.04~meV in \cezr~\cite{CZO_US}).
-Assuming that the continuum of spin excitations observed in \cehf~originates from the spinon excitations of a QSI ground state -- magnetic monopoles endowed with quantum dynamics~\cite{Huang18,Udagawa19,Morampudi20,DO-PRB,PhysRevResearch.5.033169,PhysRevB.96.085136,PyrochloreU(1)GangChen,Hosoi22,Desrochers22,PhysRevLett.132.066502} -- the center of the band is expected to be set by the energy scale of the dominant interaction.
-This leads us to the tentative conclusion that the dominant coupling in \cehf is likely a factor two weaker than in the other cerium pyrochlores.
-The width of the observed inelastic band ($\Gamma$~$\sim$~0.01~meV) is also sharper than in both \cesn~($\Gamma$~$\sim$~0.025~meV) and \cezr~($\Gamma$~$\sim$~0.06~meV).
-The bandwidth of spinon excitations in a QSI is set by the energy scale of the transverse couplings responsible for quantum fluctuations, indicating that the latter are weaker in \cehf.
+INS data integrated over low $Q$ values reveal the presence of an inelastic signal (Fig.~\ref{Fig1}(a)), similar to the continua of spinon excitations in \cesn~\cite{CSO_NatPhy,CSO_spinons} and \cezr~\cite{CZO_US,CZO_US_2,CZO_US_4}.
+Spectra were collected at temperatures inside and outside the correlated regime.
+The high temperature spectrum was subtracted to extract the imaginary part of the generalized dynamic spin susceptibility $\chi^{\prime\prime}(E)=[1-\exp(-E/{k_{B}T})]S(E)$, with $S(E)$ the magnetic dynamical structure factor (Fig.~\ref{Fig1}(b)).
+The signal rapidly decreases upon warming from 0.1~K to 0.2~K, and has almost vanished at 0.4~K, consistent with the weak energy scale in cerium pyrochlores.
+The band of excitations is centered around $\Delta$~=~0.024~$\pm$~0.002~meV -- a significantly smaller energy compared to $\Delta$~=~0.039~$\pm$~0.003~meV in \cesn~\cite{CSO_NatPhy} and $\Delta$~$\sim$~0.04~meV in \cezr~\cite{CZO_US}.
+The width of the inelastic signal ($\Gamma$~$\sim$~0.01~meV) is sharper than in both \cesn~($\Gamma$~$\sim$~0.025~meV) and \cezr~($\Gamma$~$\sim$~0.06~meV).
+For spinon excitations in a QSI -- magnetic monopoles endowed with quantum dynamics~\cite{Huang18,Udagawa19,Morampudi20,DO-PRB,PhysRevResearch.5.033169,PhysRevB.96.085136,PyrochloreU1GangChen,Hosoi22,Desrochers22,PhysRevLett.132.066502}, the center of the band is set by the energy scale of the dominant interaction while its width relates to transverse couplings responsible for quantum fluctuations.
 However, conclusions made on the basis of the values of $\Delta$ and $\Gamma$~consider a generic QSI spin-1/2 quantum XYZ model~\cite{Onoda11} with dominant and transverse exchanges, which may not reflect all subtleties of the four exchange parameters in Hamiltonian \eqref{eq:ham}~\cite{DO-PRL}.\